Why You Need an Onboarding Program for New Salespeople

 LinkedIn can also be a learning tool.
 Your seasoned sales staff can share sales tips through your private LinkedIn group.
-New recruits can post questions to the group (even when they are on the road.)
+Recruits can post questions to the group (even when they are on the road.)

-Define success for your new salespeople.
+Define success when onboarding new salespeople.
 Keep notes of successful new salespeople and use their early history as the benchmark.

 In this document, you should include items such as:

 • Ideal client profile

 • Sales process and defined steps of the sale

 • Key customer personas and how to appeal to each

 • Product details

 • Selling approaches used by your most successful salespeople